Social Justice

 Hearing their different yet similar stories of having to overcome isolation, adjust to new foods, navigate school and find jobs made Chang and Saddiq real people instead of merely immigration statistics.

-If people outside the church saw Christians empowering and advocating for women and fighting against sexism, that the gospel might actually be good news, especially for women outside the church.
+If people outside the church saw Christians empowering and advocating for women and fighting against sexism in the church, that the gospel might actually be good news, especially for women outside the church.

-How the Church Can Support Survivors of Domestic Violence
+How the Church Can Provide Church Support for Domestic Violence Survivors

-The first step to ending domestic abuse is educating yourself and others around you.
+The first step to ending domestic abuse is educating yourself and others around you, including how church support for domestic violence survivors can help.

-Engaging the Whole Body of Christ in Interpretation
+Engaging the Whole Body of Christ Interpretation in Context

-Understanding what it means for Christians to be citizens of the Kingdom of God and of the United States requires us to recognize crucial distinctions between the two.
+Understanding what it means for Christians to embrace Kingdom of God citizenship and the United States requires recognizing crucial distinctions between the two.

 What If the Same-Sex Attractions Never Go Away?

-While all sorts of struggles with sin will persist until the day when we are completely free, we can trust that God is at work by his Spirit to make us more like Jesus.
+While all sorts of struggles with sin will persist until the day when we are completely free, we can trust that God is at work by his Spirit to help us wrestle with same-sex attractions as we grow toward Jesus.

 The Connection Between Ableism and Racism